“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 According to Harvey and Katz, the three characteristics are required to call yourself a victim of the imposter syndrome.
 That’s the only difference with Pauline Clance’s analysis of the problem.

-Another study from Ketz de Vries in 2005 include a broader definition of the imposter syndrome, arguing that it’s something expected in society, and therefore somehow normal.
+Another study from Ketz de Vries in 2005 include a broader definition of the imposter syndrome, arguing that it’s something expected in a society, and therefore somehow normal.

 We have tendencies to hide our weaknesses.
 We hide many aspects of our private self in a public setting.
 The fraudulent feeling can come from the impression of hiding who we “really” are.